-Undergraduate periods of study for full time / part time Mode/s of study:
+Mode/s of study: Undergraduate periods of study1 for full time / part time opportunity:

-Language of study: English Yes Paired with Foundation Year Yes Study abroad opportunities: Opt-in YSJU Placement Year Yes opportunity:
+Language of study: English

+Paired with Foundation Year Yes

+Study abroad opportunities: Yes

+Opt-in YSJU Placement Year Yes

 Introduction and special features

 Joint Honours programmes give students the opportunity to combine two subjects from a range of areas in a structured way.
 The selected pairings are designed to complement one another and allow you to have a significant amount of choice and flexibility in relation to your learning experience.
 In addition, Joint Honours will engage you in a range of learning and teaching experiences and assessment opportunities.